What to do in Granada in 2 days

 Lunch in a tapas bar

 For lunch, we recommend going with the flow and to check tapas bars as you walk while checking other reviews.
 There are hundreds of decent bars in Granada where you can stop and have some beers, unas cañas, and order tapas.
-Below there is a map of the best areas to have tapas in Granada.
+Below there is a map ofthe best areas to have tapas in Granada.

 On our trip, we went to some bars and restaurants in zona Catedral (in green) and Acera del Darro (in red) and we were happy with the options.

-Albaizyn and Mirador de San Nicolás
+Albaizyn and Mirador de San Nicolás, another must do in Granada in 2 days

 Albaizyn is formed by dozens of chaotic streets and white houses that give a beautiful view wherever you go.
-In this labyrinthine scenario, there are plenty of details, like cute plazas to have ice cream, decorated windows, tiles, huge houses with patios or gardens, and tons of hills.
+In this labyrinthine scenario, there are plenty of details, or cute plazas to have ice cream, decorated windows, tiles, huge houses with patios or gardens, and tons of hills.
 The GPS doesn’t even work here!
 What we suggest is to get lost in their streets to get the essence of the lifestyle.

 This neighbourhood was the area where the Muslims lived over centuries in Granada.
-During the Nasrid Dynasty, the Albaicyn was one of the most populated centres in the world.
+During the Nasrid Dynasty, the Albaizyn was one of the most populated centres in the world.
 After the arrival of the Catholic Kings and the forced conversion of Muslims to catholicism, the area changed a lot.
 Still, since then, the Albaicyn remains with the same vibe and style.

 Another must-stop in this area is the lookout called Mirador de San Nicolás.
 The views of the Alhambra from here are breathtaking and you can buy a drink nearby while listening to people playing the guitar.
 I can’t imagine a more chill plan!